analythium/fly-shiny/README.md

 Copy the Hostname and paste in the browser tab, or use `flyctl open`.

+## CICD and GitHub Actions

+See the `.github/workflows/main.yml` file for an example.

 ## Resources

 - [Continuous Deployment with Fly and GitHub Actions](https://fly.io/docs/app-guides/continuous-deployment-with-github-actions/)